-On February 7, 2024, the Company announced that it completed the previously announced plan of arrangement (the 'Arrangement') under Section 192 of the Canada Business Corporations Act involving the Company and Ayr Wellness Canada, pursuant to which:
+On February 7, 2024, the Company announced that it completed the previously announced plan of arrangement (the 'Arrangement') under Section 192 of the Canada Business Corporations Actinvolving the Company and Ayr Wellness Canada, pursuant to which:

 - 100% of the issued and outstanding 2024 Notes, in an aggregate principal amount of \$243.25 million, were assigned by the Senior Noteholders to Ayr Wellness Canada in exchange for an equivalent aggregate principal amount of new 2026 Exchange Notes, which obligations are guaranteed by the Company and each of the Company's other direct and indirect subsidiaries and secured by all or substantially all of the assets and properties of Ayr Wellness Canada, the Company and each guaranteeing subsidiary, subject to certain exemptions; - 29,040,126 Equity Shares (the "New Exchange Shares") were issued to the Senior Noteholders (being equal to approximately 24.9% of the issued and outstanding shares of the Company on closing of the Arrangement (excluding the Mercer Warrants, the Anti-Dilutive Warrants and certain treasury shares); - a Senior Noteholder (i) subscribed for \$50 million aggregate principal amount of additional 13.0% senior secured notes due December 10, 2026 of Ayr Wellness Canada (the "Additional 2026 Notes", and together with the 2026 Exchange Notes, the "2026 Notes"), issued at a 20% original issue discount (resulting in \$40 million of gross proceeds to the Company), and (ii) was issued 5,947,980 Equity Shares (the "Backstop Premium") in consideration for the commitment to purchase the Additional 2026 Notes pursuant to a backstop commitment letter in favour of the Company dated October 31, 2023; - in order to reduce the dilutive effect of the New Exchange Shares and the Backstop Premium on existing shareholders, the existing shareholders of the Company as of the close of business on February 5, 2024 (i.e., including the holders of the Multiple Voting Shares and Exchangeable Shares (as defined below) but excluding the recipients of the New Exchange Shares and the Backstop Premium) were issued 23,045,965 Equity Share purchase warrants to acquire approximately 16.5% of the outstanding shares of the Company (including the New Exchange Shares and the Backstop Premium, but excluding the Mercer Warrants and certain treasury shares) on a fully-diluted and pro-forma basis (assuming their exercise in full) (the "Anti-Dilutive Warrants").
 If fully exercised, the Anti-Dilutive Warrants will dilute the New Exchange Shares and the Backstop Premium from approximately 30% to approximately 24.9% of the fully diluted outstanding shares of the Company.
-The Anti-Dilutive Warrants are exercisable at \$2.12 per share until February 7, 2026 and are only exercisable by non-U.S. persons and accredited investors as such terms are defined under applicable United States securities laws; and

-• certain Senior Noteholders holding approximately 99% of the aggregate outstanding principal amount of the 2024 Notes (the 'Majority Senior Noteholders') were granted (i) the right to appoint one independent director (with no affiliation to competitors of the Company) to the Company's board of directors (the "Board"), (ii) the right to continue to nominate one independent director at each annual meeting of the Company until the earlier of the repayment or refinancing of the 2026 Exchange Notes or the Majority Senior Noteholders cease to hold a majority of the 2026 Exchange Notes held as of closing of the Arrangement, and (iii) customary pre-emptive rights to acquire additional equity of the Company to maintain their respective proportionate equity interests.
-The Majority Senior Noteholders have chosen Jared Cohen as their nominee, who is expected to be appointed to the Board once all regulatory approvals in connection with such appointment are obtained; if required, another member of the Board is expected to resign in connection with such appointment.
+The Anti-Dilutive Warrants are exercisable at \$2.12 per share until February 7, 2026 and are only exercisable by non-U.S. persons and accredited investors as such terms are defined under applicable United States securities laws; and - certain Senior Noteholders holding approximately 99% of the aggregate outstanding principal amount of the 2024 Notes (the "Majority Senior Noteholders") were granted (i) the right to appoint one independent director (with no affiliation to competitors of the Company) to the Company's board of directors (the "Board"), (ii) the right to continue to nominate one independent director at each annual meeting of the Company until the earlier of the repayment or refinancing of the 2026 Exchange Notes or the Majority Senior Noteholders cease to hold a majority of the 2026 Exchange Notes held as of closing of the Arrangement, and (iii) customary pre-emptive rights to acquire additional equity of the Company to maintain their respective proportionate equity interests.
+The Majority Senior Noteholders have chosen Jared Cohen as their nominee.